hotrodorm/hotrod/hotrod-project/docs/docs-4/config/natural-typing-identifiers.md

 | Apache Derby | `ORDER_LINE` |

 [^1]: The default settings of SQL Server don't differentiate between lower and upper case identifiers.
 This behavior can be changed by changing the database encoding with one which names ends with `_CS` (case sensitive).
-This change has other side effects, so it's not recommended unless you have time to test these side effects.
+This change has multiple side effects, so it's not recommended to do it unless you have a lot time to test them thoroughly.